TYPO3-svn-archive/aw_resize/Documentation/ProjectInformation.rst

 Bugs and Known Issues
 -----------------------------------

-Issues, bugs and feature requests can be posted at the `Issue Tracker`_
+Issues and bugs can be posted at the `Bug Tracker`_

 To Do
 -----------

-To do list can be found at the `Issue Tracker`_
+Feature requests along with the TODO list can be found at the `Feature Tracker`_

 Change Log